 Keep non-emergency calls to a minimum, and limit your calls to the most important ones.
 If there is severe weather, chances are many people will be attempting to place calls to loved ones, friends and business associates.

-It's important to have the necessary items ready in case of a power outage.
+It's important to have the necessary items ready during hurricane season.

 In addition to the essentials — bottled water, non-perishable foods, clothes and cash — it's also important to make proper precautions with your smartphone, so you can stay connected with family, friends and authorities, if needed.

-Below are some smartphone-use tips and accessories from AT&T that should be included in your storm essentials kit:
+Below are some essential smartphone-use tips from AT&T that should be included in your kit during hurricane season:

-Also, here are some tips from AT&T New England for protecting your devices in extreme cold weather:
+Also, here are some tips from AT&T for maximizing service during and after a hurricane:

 Helping You Prepare

 - Are you ready?
 AT&T encourages you to test your disaster preparedness level.

 - Emergency Tool Kit: Family communications planning materials